-Ela draws on her interdisciplinary background in Graphic Design and Gender Studies as a Founding and Advisory Co-Editor of the online, peer-reviewed feminist journal Feral Feminisms.
-She is the co-editor of the book On the Politics of Ugliness (Palgrave Macmillan 2018), a co-editor of a special issue of Ada: A Journal of Gender, New Media, and Technology on the aesthetics of transnational protest, entitled “Visualizing Protest: Transnational Approaches to the Aesthetics of Dissent” (2018), and a co-editor of a special issue of English Studies in Canada on the technologies and representations of hysteria, entitled “Hysteria Manifest: Cultural Lives of a Great Disorder” (2014).
-She has published or has forthcoming over a dozen articles and chapters in peer-reviewed journals and edited collections.
+Ela draws on her interdisciplinary background in Graphic Design and Gender Studies as a Founding and Managing Editor of the online, peer-reviewed feminist journal Feral Feminisms.
+She is the editor of the book On the Politics of Ugliness (Palgrave Macmillan 2018), an editor of a special issue of Ada: A Journal of Gender, New Media, and Technology on the aesthetics of transnational protest, entitled “Visualizing Protest: Transnational Approaches to the Aesthetics of Dissent” (2018), and a co-editor of a special issue of English Studies in Canada on the technologies and representations of hysteria, entitled “Hysteria Manifest: Cultural Lives of a Great Disorder” (2014).
+She has published or has forthcoming twenty articles and chapters in peer-reviewed journals and edited collections.

 * Pronounced Pshy-by-wo